IdeaHeap/barely-functional/README.md

 # Maps

 I love guava maps!
-But once again, I am sick of typing ImmutableMap.of(), let's draw yet another line in the sand!
-I'm claiming m for maps!
+But once again, I am sick of typing ImmutableMap.of()!
 And i want arbitrary numbers of entries!
 And I want those entries to be succinct!
-So here's the plan, we're taking the letter e too.
+So here's the plan, we're taking the letter e.

     Map<String, Integer> vals = map(e("a",1), e("b", 2)); // { "a" : 1, "b" : 2 }
     Map<String, Integer> moreVals = assoc(vals, e("c", 3)); // { "a" : 1, "b" : 2, "c" : 3 }